NLnetLabs/routinator/source/interactive.rst

 csvcompat
        The same as csv except that all fields are embedded in double quotes and the autonomous system number is given without the prefix AS.
-This format is pretty much identical to the CSV produced by the RIPE NCC Validator. csvext
+This format is pretty much identical to the CSV produced by the RIPE NCC RPKI Validator. csvext
       This is an extended version of the *csv* format, which was used by the RIPE NCC RPKI Validator 1.x.
 Each line contains these comma-separated